AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

     - Ability to display natural images and movies
   - Active behavior
     - Ability to run a simple go/no go task with only one natural image associated with go and no go trials and fixed trial probabilities.
-    - Ability to run a simple detection of change behavior with fixed change probability and only one natural image associated with go and no go trials.
+    - Ability to run a simple detection of change behavior with fixed change probability.
     - We will assess the feasibility of concatenating scripts
         We should be able to run an experiment build from multiple scripts. e.g. Experiment 1